SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-provide-part-action.md

 </ng-template>
 ```

+> [!TIP]
-The function can call `inject` to get required dependencies and runs in a reactive context.
+> The function can call `inject` to get required dependencies and runs in a reactive context.
 The function is called again when tracked signals change.

 ```ts
 import {Component} from '@angular/core';